What is National History Day?

 Beginning in the fall, students choose a topic related to the annual theme and conduct extensive primary and secondary research.
 After analyzing and interpreting their sources and drawing conclusions about their topics’ significance in history, students present their work in original papers, exhibits, performances, websites, or documentaries.
 These projects are entered into competitions in the spring at local, affiliate, and national levels, where they are evaluated by professional historians and educators.
 The program culminates at the national competition held each June at the University of Maryland at College Park.

-National History Day 2021 Resources for students:
+National History Day 2025 Resources for students:

-- 2021 NHD Theme Book (PDF)
+- 2025 NHD Theme Book (PDF)

-- 2021 NHD Student Resources
+- 2025 NHD Student Resources

 Everything you need to know about the five project categories: Documentary, Exhibit, Paper, Performance, and Website,

-Plus: How to Get Started, Student Resources, National Contest Info, and more. - NEW National History Day Contest Rule Book (PDF)
+Plus: How to Get Started, Student Resources, National Contest Info, and more. - National History Day Contest Rule Book (PDF)

 National History Day New Hampshire